solvvy/mobile-sdk-ios-public/README.md

 # Solvvy iOS SDK documentation
 iOS version : iOS 10 and above.
-Current version: 1.0.2
+Current version: 1.0.3
 ## Getting Started
 ### Dynamic framework
-- Download the latest version of SolvvySDK from https://gitlab.com/solvvy/mobile-sdk-ios-public/tree/solvvySDK_1.0.2 and extract the zip file.
+- Download the latest version of SolvvySDK from https://gitlab.com/solvvy/mobile-sdk-ios-public/tree/solvvySDK_1.0.3 and extract the zip file.
 - Go to your Project Inspector General tab and scroll down to where it says, `Embedded Binaries.` Click the + button and then Add Other.
 A Finder window will drop down, and here you need to select the `SolvvySDK.framework`.

+`Note:`
-`Note:` To download SolvvySDK of version 1.0.1, extract the zip from https://gitlab.com/solvvy/mobile-sdk-ios-public/tree/solvvySDK_1.0.1
+- To download SolvvySDK of version 1.0.1, extract the zip from https://gitlab.com/solvvy/mobile-sdk-ios-public/tree/solvvySDK_1.0.1
+- To download SolvvySDK of version 1.0.2, extract the zip from  https://gitlab.com/solvvy/mobile-sdk-ios-public/tree/solvvySDK_1.0.2

 ### OR
 ### CocoaPods